-I advise main campus undergraduate Elementary Education majors.
-In addition to advising, I support and train our team to provide academic guidance to all undergraduate majors in the Watson College of Education.
-We actively use innovative and research based practices to support our future teachers as we foster independence, resourcefulness and leadership.
+I advise a number of our undergraduates seeking their first education degrees, and those holding a degree seeking only Certification or Teacher Licensure.
+Additionally, I support and train our team to provide academic guidance to all undergraduate majors in the Watson College of Education.
+We actively use innovative and research based practices to support our future teachers as we foster independence, resourcefulness, and leadership.
 As a main point of contact for the team, I collaborate with leaders and faculty within Watson and across campus to support our programs.
-Lastly, I update and maintain advising information on this website

 I hold a B.S. in Psychology and an M.S. in Counseling from Indiana University (Bloomington).
 My background includes leadership positions in education and business.
 I spent five years in public school counseling including leadership as the president of Milwaukee Counseling Association, and six years in management and sales for retail banking and investment services.
 I have been advising at UNCW since 2007.

-I have a special interest in social justice and diversity, serving on the Centro Hispano Faculty Advisory Board and the Watson Diversity Committee.
+I have a special interest in social justice and diversity, serving on the Centro Hispano Faculty Advisory Board and past involvement as part of the Watson Diversity Committee.
 I sincerely enjoy working with future educators.
 As Joseph Addison said, "What sculpture is to a block of marble, education is to the soul."
 Aside from work, I enjoy time with family and friends, nature, the ocean, learning and creating.

 (910) 962-3087 Phone